 Local amenities include local supermarkets within two minutes walk, together with bars and a range of small shops.

 It is possible to be outside of Modica and driving in the local countryside in 5 minutes.

-Minimum rental is usually a week.
+Minimum rental is usually a week - 4 days covers the costs of cleaning and administration.
 Shorter lets may be available by agreement.